VISION: Pride in New Mexico

-During the 2016 legislative session Jim voted for bills to assist veterans and their families.
+During the 2017 legislative session I voted for bills to assist veterans and their families.

 House Military and Veterans’ Affairs Interim Committee

-Jim is honored to serve on the House Military and Veterans’ Affairs Interim Committee which addresses issues involving our military bases and veterans.
+I am honored to serve on the House Military and Veterans’ Affairs Interim Committee which addresses issues involving our military bases and veterans.
 The Committee meets around the state on almost a monthly basis between legislative sessions.
-Jim put on the November 2015 Agenda a presentation by Jim Quick, Colonel, United States Air Force, Retired.
+I put on the November 2015 Agenda a presentation by Jim Quick, Colonel, United States Air Force, Retired.
 The presentation discussed the success in New Mexico and nationally of the Folds of Honor program.
 The program provides scholarships for spouses and children of those killed or disabled in service to America.

 Military and Veterans Day at the Legislature

-Jim was pleased to see so many participants and friends during the February 15, 2016 Military and Veterans Day at the Legislature.
+It was so wonderful to see so many participants and friends during the February 23, 2017 Military and Veterans Day at the Legislature.
 This is a special day to honor our active duty service members and veterans and their families who have sacrificed so much for our country.

 Veterans Integration Center’s 10th Anniversary

-Jim attended the celebration of the Center’s 10th Anniversary at the New Mexico Veterans Memorial.
-Congratulations to Elinor Reiners and her staff for doing a great job of assisting our male and female veterans.
+I attended the celebration of the Center’s 10th Anniversary at the New Mexico Veterans Memorial.
+Congratulations to the staff for doing a great job of assisting our male and female veterans.
 The Center is located in the area of our District 20 at 13032 Central Ave.
 SE.
-Stop by and say hi to Elinor and the staff.
+Stop by and say hi to the staff.

 Vietnam Veterans Memorial Park

-Jim and numerous legislators allocated some of their capital outlay dollars for much needed capital improvements at the park.
-Jim’s allocation was $10,000.
+Numerous legislators and I allocated some of our capital outlay dollars for much-needed capital improvements at the park.
+My allocation was $10,000.